mpaulosky/MyMediator/.github/instructions/blazor.instructions.md

 ## Naming Conventions

 - Follow PascalCase for component names, method names, and public members.
+- Use camelCase for local variables.
-- Use camelCase for private fields and local variables.
+- Use camelCase for private fields with an underscore prefix (e.g., \_privateField).
 - Prefix interface names with "I" (e.g., IUserService).

 ## Blazor and .NET Specific Guidelines